 Natives of Europe and Asia Minor; perform best in cold-winter climates.
 Closely related to and often confused with Leucojum (snowflake), these harbingers of spring are among the first bulbs to bloom as winter ends.
 Nodding, bell-shaped white flowers are borne one per stalk; inner flower segments are infused or marked with green, while larger outer segments are pure white.
 Plants have two or three strap-shaped basal leaves.
 Effective in rock gardens or under flowering shrubs, naturalized in woodland settings, or grown in pots.
 Not eaten by deer or rodents.

-Plant in autumn, setting bulbs 34 in. deep and 3 in. apart in moist soil with ample humus.
+Plant in autumn, setting bulbs 34 inches deep and 3 inches apart in moist soil with ample humus.
 Bulbs prefer year-round moisture.
 Do not divide often; when division is necessary, do the job when the foliage begins to yellow, right after bloom.

-G. 'Hippolyta'.
-Stems to 8 in. tall carry double blooms in a bowl shape; inner petals are green with white edges.
+- Stems to 8 inches tall carry double blooms in a bowl shape; inner petals are green with white edges.

-G. 'S. Arnott' ('Sam Arnott').
-To 8 in. high.
-Rounded blossoms to 112 in. long have an inverted V-shaped green mark at the tip of each inner flower segment.
-Leaves 36 in. long.
+- Rounded blossoms to 112 inches long have an inverted V-shaped green mark at the tip of each inner flower segment.

 - Leaves 36 inches long.